cyberm00n-ger/IU_DataAnalysis-CLI/README.md

 # start
 - python analyse.py
-- for other seed then 42 use: python analyse.py --seed 22
+- for other seed then 42 use: python analyse.py --seed <number>
 - it uses the column 'issue'
 - cuda is recommended, but not neccessary